giantpanda9/codesamples-python-snippet-dump-unit-tests-for-old-scrapy-example/README.md

 # Old code to show the ability to work with Unit Testing in Python 2.7 related to aforementioned project
 # Purpose
-Mostly needed to display abilties to use Unit Testing in Python as tests are quite simple in structure
+Mostly needed to display abilties to use Unit Testing in Python as tests are quite simple in structure Not sure if this test still relevant for the corresponding site
 # Dependencies
 unittest
 json